Complete Guide to Ordering a Custom Surfboard

 Step 6: Let's write it up!

 Every custom board we build gets written up and entered into the master binder.
-We take a 50% deposit and your board goes into production.
+We take a 50% deposit when your board goes into production.

-Turnaround times on boards can vary quite a bit, based on seasonal demand, but we are building boards daily, and completing boards weekly.
+Turnaround times on custom surfboards vary based on seasonal demand, but we are building boards daily, and completing boards weekly.
 We will call you as soon as your custom board is ready for pickup or shipping.

 Next Article: You Ordered A Custom Surfboard—What Happens Next?